Skip to content

 sudo apt-get install build-essential python-dev python-setuptools libboost-python-dev -y

-Download pycuda from: http://pypi.python.org/pypi/pycuda
+Download pycuda from: https://pypi.python.org/pypi/pycuda

 Untar the achive: